 There are two main reasons why people trek in the Everest region.
 First, they’re interested in visiting the highest mountain in the world.
 The trekkers enjoy the physical challenge of walking up and down the hill.
 They enjoy the accomplishment of standing atop the highest peak on the planet.
 Other people trek to the Everest region because they want to visit the culture of the Sherpas.
 They want to experience the breathtaking beauty of the Himalayas and the incredible hospitality and interact with the local culture and economy.

 Trekking the Everest region is a challenging task.
 Many people want to visit the Everest region to look at the sight of Mount Everest.
 Many people want to go hiking around the Everest region.
 But, some people want to visit the Sherpas and interact with their culture.
 This is a big trip, but it can be fun.
 You will see some breathtaking scenery as you go along.
 You might want to go hiking to enjoy the beauty of the Mountains.

 What to Bring?

-We’ve put together some tips for those preparing to head into Nepal for the Everest High Passes Trek.
-Make sure you bring the right equipment.
+We’ve compiled some tips for those preparing to head into Nepal for the Everest High Passes Trek.
+First, make sure you bring the right equipment.
 If you’re hiking or climbing the mountain, the best chance of success is preparation before going on the trip.
-This means the right gear will protect you from high-altitude sicknesses, such as a lightweight sleeping bag, hiking boots, and warm clothes.
+This means the right gear, such as a lightweight sleeping bag, hiking boots, and warm clothes, will protect you from high-altitude sicknesses.
 Also, you don’t get hungry during the journey if you pack plenty of snacks and food.

-There are many guesthouses, lodges, and campsites along the trail to the Everest base camp and beyond.
-There are many lodges around the Everest region trekking.
+Many guesthouses, lodges, and campsites are along the trail to the Everest base camp and beyond.
+In addition, there are many lodges around the Everest region trekking.
 These lodges are known as the lodges above Namche Bazar.
 Most of these lodges offer basic amenities at a reasonable price.